OpenGen/GenTL/docs/mainpage.md

 Each distribution object is associated with some trace type, which we will call `Trace` in the documentation that follows.
 Note that GenTL does not contain any abstract class `Trace`.
+Similarly, the other types used below, including `RNG`, `ParameterStore`, `ChoiceBuffer`, `GradientAccumulator`, and `Selection`, do not refer to abstract classes.
+GenTL functions use template parameters for all of these types.
+With the exception of `RNG` these types are expected to be user-defined.

 <h4 id="simulate">simulate</h4>